progrium/docker-plugins/README.md

 ### Builtin tools for hooks

 The container environment is based on `ubuntu-debootstrap`, a small Ubuntu base image. `jq` is installed for handling JSON data.
 The `docker` binary is installed so you can interact with Docker. `curl` and a few others are also installed.
-Perhaps it would be a good idea to have an `install` hook, allowing plugins to install other tools they might need.

 ### Available hooks